 Click FMLA Frequently Asked Questions for questions regarding the Family Medical Leave Act.

-The Medical Leave Request Form must be completed and delivered to the employee’s supervisor for departmental signatures.
+The Medical Leaves of Absence may be requested via Workday or initiated at [email protected].
 The completed Certification of Health Care Provider form should be sent directly to Human Resources to maintain confidentiality.

-In addition to a full Medical Leave of Absence, Medical Leave may be granted as follows:
+In addition to a full/continuous Medical Leave of Absence, Medical Leave may be granted as follows:

 An Intermittent Medical Leave of Absence :

 The employee is working and may take time off intermittently for specific medical reasons confirmed by a health care worker.
 The employee may take time off periodically for one or more hours, or for up to ten (10) days.
-They must submit a Leave and Pay Exceptions Report (LAPER) to document the usage of accrued Sick Leave, Annual Leave, Compensatory Leave, and/or Leave Without Pay when s/he is not at work.
-It is the department’s responsibility to track the hours via the FMLA Log here.
-FMLA hours used cannot be made up and must be recorded and deducted from entitlement.
+They must use Workday to document the usage of accrued Time Off when s/he is not at work.
+It is the employee and manager’s responsibility to track the hours via Workday.
+Click here to view a job aid.

 A Reduced Work Schedule Medical Leave of Absence:

-If an A&P or Faculty employee is maintaining a reduced work schedule, s/he must submit a Leave and Pay Exceptions Report (LAPER) to document the usage of accrued Sick Leave, Annual Leave, Compensatory Leave, hours granted from the Sick Leave Pool, or Leave Without Pay (LWO) when s/he is not at work.
+If an exempt employee is maintaining a reduced work schedule, s/he must use Workday to document the usage of accrued Time Off when s/he is not at work.

 Forms required for Medical Leave